mxro/maxrohde-web/content/Drafts/Why You Should Become an Engineering Leader (or Not).md

 If growing and helping others is a key value of yours, the most enjoyable parts of leadership will be even more enjoyable for you.

+### I Want to be Lazy

+Laziness is generally not a sure path to success, but there is a certain flavour of laziness that is an [trait of successful engineers](https://boulter.com/blog/2007/02/10/5-dysfunctional-attributes-of-good-engineers/).

+Take testing for instance; engineers are too lazy to do the same tests over and over again, thus they create test automation.

+This laziness is one of the traits that can make you both a good engineer and a good leader; since a good leader needs to delegate - which is a very sophisticated variation of automation.

+But don't get your hopes up; just as an engineer's dream of reaching their nirvana of automation-enabled idleness is never realised, a leader's work never runs out and will keep you busy.

 ### I Want to Make an Impact

 If you care about making an impact in the world, you will be able to make a bigger impact if you become a leader.